babel/babel-brunch/README.md

 into vanilla ES5 with no runtime required.

-All the `.js` files in your project will be run through the babel compiler, except those it is configured to ignore.
+All the `.js` files in your project will be run through the babel compiler, except those it is configured to ignore, unless you use the `pattern` option.

 Installation
 ------------